THE ETERNAL MORAL LAW OF GOD

 How will a member of the nations eat from the Tree of the Knowledge of Good and Evil?
 Perhaps through the teaching of the saints, aided by the Spirit of God.
 Also, iron discipline will enforce righteous behavior on the new earth.

-How would Adam and Eve eat from Christ, from the Tree of Life in the midst of the Garden in Eden?
+As I asked above, how would Adam and Eve eat from Christ, from the Tree of Life in the midst of the Garden in Eden?
 Perhaps by coming to God, who was present with them, and asking Him to bless them with His Life.

 How would Adam and Eve eat from the Tree of the Knowledge of Good and Evil?
 Perhaps by listening to some sort of personage who offered to make his hearers wise.